whatever-start/medic/README.md

 # medic
-This guy is too lazy to add a description here!
+This guy is too lazy to leave anything here!
+0.0